KoenVanduffel/CR-6_Klipper/README.md

 A micro-SDcard in and SD adapter works perfectly fine as long as the formatting is correct.

 The last step is to give Klipper the address of the USB connection.
+Make sure your printer is on and connected to the RaspberryPi.
 To ontain the addres in the ssh terminal run:
 ```bash
 ls /dev/serial/by-id/*
 ```